How to Use Formulas Across Sheets in Excel

 Of course, it may be easier to write that formula by hand instead of pointing and clicking values from different cells.
 Let’s discuss how to do that in the next section.

-In the section above, I said to take notice of how Excel adds cells from different sheets into the formula bar.
+In the section above, I mentioned taking note of how Excel combines cells from different sheets into the formula bar.
 For example, pointers in Microsoft Excel that reference data from other sheets in formulas always start with the sheet name followed by an exclamation mark and the cell number.
 For example, if you have a sheet labeled ‘March’ in Excel and want to reference the data in cell B12, the pointer in your formula will look like this:

 =March!B12